“Silence” Tomas Transtromer

-Abstractions are hard—to write about successfully.
-Especially when concretes have to do all the talking for them.
+Abstractions are hard to write about successfully.
+Especially when concrete images have to do all the talking for them.

 As Exhibit A, I give you the concept of “silence.”
 It’s basically a nothing that is something.
 But how do you describe it?

 If you look at a long list of abstract nouns and pick one to write about, you’ll see what I mean.
-It’s a workout, one your doctor will approve of due to the cardiovascular benefits.
-You know, where you have trouble carrying on conversation with a work-out partner because you’re too busy breathing.
+It’s a workout, one your writing doctor will approve of due to the cardiovascular benefits.

 For inspiration, let’s look at the concrete images the late Tomas Tranströmer came up with for the word “silence.”